aperkaz/serverless-payments/README.md

 Serverless payments with Stripe and Netlify functions.

-Companion code for the LogRocket article.
+Companion code for the article.